-Please keep all "contaminants," including, glossy paper, carbon paper, half-eaten sandwiches and so on, out of the paper recycling containers.
+Please keep all "contaminants," including, paper with metallic print, carbon paper, half-eaten sandwiches and so on, out of the paper recycling containers.
 If you're recycling an old report, please remove the plastic bindings.
 Metal staples and small paper clips do not need to be removed.
 Soda cans, soda bottles, and glass jars and bottles can be recycled.
 Please put these items into the designated recycling containers.